kevinsawicki/github-maven-example/README.md

 mvn clean install
 ```

-The generated site will be committed and visible [here](http://kevinsawicki.github.com/github-maven-example/)
+The generated site will be committed to the [gh-pages branch](https://github.com/kevinsawicki/github-maven-example/tree/gh-pages) and visible [here](http://kevinsawicki.github.com/github-maven-example/).